-After EP submission, the Co-Chairs of other panels can also at their discretion request that parts of or items within any EP are cross-referred to these panels.
+After EP submission, the Co-Chairs of other panels can also at their discretion request that parts of any EP are cross-referred to these panels.
 These requests are subject to the decisions made by the Co-Chairs of the Mātauranga Māori Panel or the Co-Chairs of the Pacific Research Panel about whether to accept or decline the cross-referral request.

-If a cross-referral request is accepted, Co-Chairs will need to advise the cross-referral panel member on which item/s in the EP should be considered in the assessment.
+If a cross-referral request is accepted, Co-Chairs will need to advise the crossreferral panel member on what part or parts of the EP should be considered in the assessment.
 The panel member undertaking the cross-referral assessment must provide a commentary along with the score(s) for their assessment.
-This commentary must include confirmation of the item/s in the EP that were assessed and provide a rationale for the component score(s) provided.
+This commentary must include confirmation of the part or parts of the EP that were assessed and provide a rationale for the component score(s) provided.

-Cross-referral to the Mātauranga Māori Panel
+Cross-referral assessment to the Mātauranga Māori Panel

-If the Mātauranga Māori Panel is not selected as the primary assessment panel, a staff member can choose to indicate that their EP contains some items relevant to this panel by completing the Mātauranga Māori Panel cross-referral request field in their EP.
+If the Mātauranga Māori Panel is not selected as the primary assessment panel, a staff member can choose to indicate that their EP contains some research relevant to this panel by completing the Mātauranga Māori Panel cross-referral in their EP.

-The Mātauranga Māori Panel cross-referral field allows researchers to complete a comment (500 characters) and reference up to five items in total from the ERE and/or CRE components of the EP which fall within the panel coverage of the Mātauranga Māori panel.
-Commentary may highlight research outputs or activities, or research-related activities, based on Māori world views or Māori methodologies.
+The Mātauranga Māori Panel cross-referral section in the EP allows researchers to complete a comment (500 characters) and reference up to five items in total from the ERE and/or CRE components of the EP relevant to Māori research.
+Commentary may include research based on Māori world views or Māori methods of research.

-If this request is included, a cross-referral request to the Mātauranga Māori Panel will be created in the system.
-The Co-Chairs of the Mātauranga Māori Panel will decide whether to accept or decline the cross-referral assessment based on the information provided in the cross-referral field along with the Field of Research field and the relevant items in the EP.
-If the Co-Chairs determine that a cross-referral assessment is appropriate, they will assign the EP items to appropriate panel member(s).
+This information will help the Co-Chairs of the Mātauranga Māori Panel to determine if a cross-referral assessment is appropriate and assign the EP to an appropriate panel member(s).
 The Co-Chairs of the main panel to which the EP has been submitted will also consider the information provided.